CMS-Enterprise/easi-app/docs/adr/0028-use-react-testing-library.md

 We believe that it will encourage us to write more unit tests by making testing easier.

-## Pros and Cons of the Alternatives <!-- optional -->
+## Pros and Cons of the Alternatives

-  There were no alternatives considered.
+* Stick with Enzyme

+  PROS
+  * It's what we use now.
+We have examples on how to do things.
+  * Lots of resources online.

+  CONS
+  * Tests are hard to setup/write.
+  * Online resources are outdated since RTL is the preferred testing library.
+  * It's not the recommended testing suite by React.
+  * Selectors don't account for accessibility.